-The ELEVA Euroland Selection fund (the "Sub-Fund") promotes environmental or social characteristics under SFDR Article 8 SFDR.
+The ELEVA SRI Euroland Selection fund (the "Sub-Fund") holds a SRI label in France since September 2024 and promotes environmental or social characteristics under SFDR Article 8 SFDR.

 The Sub-Fund invests at least 81% of its net assets in assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
 For the sake of clarity, the minimum of 81% corresponds to 90% of 90%: the "first" 90% being the minimum weight of issuers analysed and scored on ESG criteria with the ELEVA methodology on the invested pocket and the second "90%" being the minimum of the invested pocket (i.e maximum 10% of cash and cash equivalent).